vanmars/record_store_3/README.md

-# _All Vinyls Record Store, part 2_
+# _All Vinyls Record Store, part 3_

 _28 September 2020_

 #### _Web app for fake record store_

-#### By _**Joseph Karnafel and Vanessa Stewart**_
+#### By _**Vanessa Stewart**_

 ## Description

 _This is a practice exercise for Epicodus to practice adding CRUD funtionality to a Ruby application with Sinatra.
 This is a basic web app that allows users to add, read, update, and delete albums from a record store.
-This project add onto part 1 by adding a second class of songs also have CRUD functionality._
+This project adds onto part 2 by makes changes to a database instead of class variables._

 ## Setup/Installation Requirements